ls1intum/artemis-android/readme.md

 - Jetpack Compose: UI
 - Koin: Dependency Injection
 - Kotlin Flows: Reactive programing
+- AndroidX DataStore: Persistently store key-value pairs

+## Development setup
+To run this project, you need a recent version of [Android Studio](https://developer.android.com/studio) or IntelliJ (not guaranteed to work) and the AndroidSDK installed.
+If you want to run the end-to-end tests, you will also need [docker](https://www.docker.com/).

+## Build flavors
+This project is configured to support multiple [flavor dimensions](https://developer.android.com/build/build-variants):
+- TUM or unrestricted: For TUM builds, users are forced to connect to the [TUM Artemis instance](https://artemis.cit.tum.de).
+- Beta or production: In beta builds, an extra label and dialog is displayed to signal that the build may contain bugs.

+## Tests
+We use both unit tests and end-to-end integration tests.
+Before running the end-to-end tests, consider the licenses section in this readme.
+- To run the unit tests, execute `./gradlew test -Dskip.unit-tests=false -Dskip.e2e=true -Dskip.debugVariants=true -Dskip.flavor.unrestricted=true -Dskip.flavor.beta=true`
+- To run the end-to-end tests, execute `docker compose -f docker/e2e-tests.yml up artemis-android-e2e`

 ## License
 By building the dockerfile or using its derived images, you accept the terms in the following license agreements: